 Kenyalang Park Collective Memories — Collaborative Insights

-Communities, like individuals, undergo a natural lifecycle, evolving over time, with aging as an inevitable part of this process.
-As they age, communities accumulate a rich tapestry of physical and cultural assets, including shared memories and experiences that become integral to their identities—much like how generations are shaped by collective memories.
+Communities, like individuals, experience a natural lifecycle, with aging as an inevitable part of this process.
+Over time, they accumulate a rich tapestry of physical and cultural assets, including shared memories and experiences that become integral to their identities—much as collective memories shape generations.

 The concept of ‘collective memory,’ first introduced by the French sociologist Maurice Halbwachs in the early 20th century, refers to the way groups and societies collectively remember and interpret their shared past.
 Halbwachs argued that memory is not solely an individual process, but one shaped by social contexts and collective experiences[1].
 This idea is further explored by the architect Aldo Rossi in ‘The Architecture of the City’, where he emphasizes the importance of understanding and interpreting the narratives embedded within a community's history, particularly through the built environment[2].